Supercritical Nonlinear Schr\"odinger equations: Quasi-Periodic Solutions

-We summarize the findings in Proposition 2.2 and Lemma 3.1 in the following amplitude-frequency modulation proposition.
-For simplicity, we use $u$ to denote both the function and its Fouier series as it should be clear from the context. \proclaim {Proposition 3.2} Assume
+We summarize the findings so far in the following amplitude-frequency modulation proposition.
+For simplicity, we use $u$ to denote both the function and its Fourier series as it should be clear from the context. \proclaim {Proposition 4.3} Assume that